|Cool Fast Internet Download Speed Test|

 Troubleshooting: Are you not seeing the speed you expected?
 The speed reported is based upon actual downloaded bytes at the application (not network) level.
 Avoid wireless connections and instead try a wired connection.
 Or better yet, connect directly to your modem (eliminate any routers).
 Note that TCP/IP over Ethernet is around 95% efficient (1460/1538).
 Namely, 5% of raw network speed is overhead and wasted by IP and network protocol overhead.
 Wireless connections are only 50% (in some cases, up to 70%) efficient. (eg: if your wireless connection is 150Mbps, your max throughput is around 75Mbps to 99Mbps).
 If you must use wireless, use high speed 802.11ac, which uses the 5 GHz band (avoid 802.11a/b/n in the 2.4 GHz band due to interference problems, as simply using a microwave can destroy performance).

-How speed tests game the system: Virtually all speed tests 'game the system' by opening multiple connections to the server.
+How some speed tests game the system: Virtually all speed tests 'game the system' by opening multiple connections to the server.
 That is a good method to find your maximum speed, because it works around many network issues (packet loss; per socket throttling, RWIN bugs, etc).
 However, if you want to check your speed and check the reliability of your network, run a speed test (like this cfspeed.com) that intentionally only uses a single download socket.
 If you get great results, you know your network is in great shape!

 Other Speed Tests: There will always be Internet congestion issues somewhere.
 Always test your speed using multiple speed tests.
 Here are some: